This post may contain affiliate links.

 - As soon as eggs are cool enough to touch, peel.

 This method works well.
 If you don’t have an Instant Pot, it’s a great alternative.
 There’s also a method for steaming eggs described by one of my favorite food writers, which looks like another great alternative.
-But if you do have an Instant Pot, the IP is the way to go.
+But if you do have an Instant Pot, pressure cooking the eggs is the way to go.